 Phone: (785) 532-0778

-Professor Lynn-Sherow specializes in the environmental and agricultural history of North America.
-Her book, Red Earth: Race and Agriculture in Oklahoma Territory, traces the different ways in which Euro-American, African-American and Kiowa communities shaped the agricultural ecology of Oklahoma Territory in the decades before statehood.
-Her current book project, Indian in a Bottle, is a study of early-twentieth-century Americans' fascination with the Indian "Medicine Man" and of how Indians' symbolic relationship to "nature" was used to peddle patent medicines with the tacit approval of at least one faction of the Lakota nation at Pine Ridge.
-Future projects include a biography of a Southern Cheyenne family in the twentieth century and a history of modern agro-business.
+Bonnie Lynn-Sherow is an Associate Professor of American History and the Director of the Chapman Center for Rural Studies- the only undergraduate research lab in the Humanities and Social Sciences at K-State.
+Dr. Lynn-Sherow researches and teaches the environmental and agricultural history of North American.
+She is the author of Red Earth: Race and Agriculture in Oklahoma Territory, which traces the different ways in which Euro-American, African-American, and Kiowa communities shaped the agricultural ecology of Oklahoma Territory in the decades before statehood.
+Her current project, titled Indian in a Bottle, is a study of early twentieth-century Americans' fascination with the Indian "Medicine Man" and of how Indians' symbolic relationship to "nature" was used to peddle patent medicines.
+Future projects include a biography of a Southern Cheyenne family in the twentieth century and history of modern agro-business.

 Select Publications & Presentations